Marko Arnautović: Senior

-Arnautović is currently the joint-second highest all-time top goal scorer for the Austria national football team with 34 goals, behind Toni Polster and level with Hans Krankl.
-He is the most capped player in the national team's history with 106 caps.

 Arnautović played his first match for the Austria national senior team on 11 October 2008, against the Faroe Islands.
 He scored his first goals for Austria in a 3–0 win over Azerbaijan on 8 October 2010.

 Arnautović started in all ten of Austria's matches during their successful UEFA Euro 2016 qualifying campaign, scoring in a win over Montenegro and both fixtures against neighbours Liechtenstein.
+On 31 May 2016, he was selected in the Austrian squad for the UEFA Euro 2016.

 Arnautović started all but one of Austria's qualification matches for the 2018 FIFA World Cup, only missing the game against the Republic of Ireland through suspension.
 He scored four goals in the 10 games, but Austria's fourth-place finish would not be enough for qualification.

-On 13 June 2021, Arnautović scored the third goal for Austria during the first game of UEFA Euro 2020 Group C against North Macedonia.
+On 24 May 2021, he was called up for the UEFA Euro 2020.
+On 13 June, Arnautović scored the third goal for Austria during the first game of Group C against North Macedonia.
 During the goal celebration, he was accused of using racist slurs against Ezgjan Alioski and Egzon Bejtulai from the rival team, who are both Macedonian Albanians.
 Afterwards, he apologized for his words but denied his language was racist.
 UEFA later announced an investigation into Arnautović's actions.
 He was banned by UEFA for one game for "insulting another player", resulting in him missing Austria's next game in Euro 2020 against the Netherlands.
 UEFA did not find the language to be discriminatory.

-On 6 June 2022, he played his 100th match for Austria in a 2–1 defeat against Denmark in the 2022–23 UEFA Nations League A.
+On 6 June 2022, he played his 100th match for Austria in a 2–1 defeat against Denmark in the 2022–23 UEFA Nations League A. Later that year, on 25 September, he became the most-capped Austrian player with 104 caps, breaking previous record of Andreas Herzog, in a 3–1 home defeat against Croatia during the same tournament.

+On 7 June 2024, he was named in the 26-man squad for the UEFA Euro 2024.
+On 21 June, he scored a penalty, captaining his team in a 3–1 victory over Poland.
+On 9 October 2025, he scored four goals in a 10–0 victory over San Marino during the 2026 FIFA World Cup qualification, becoming Austria's all-time leading scorer with 45 goals, surpassing the previous record held by Toni Polster.